Representing Clients Under Federal Investigation

 It is necessary therefore, from the outset of a white collar crime investigation, to base any strategy on a realistic assessment of your potential criminal exposure, rather than on the crumbs and empty promises thrown at you by an Assistant United States Attorney.

 Before seeking a subpoena, federal investigators will often come to your door and start asking you questions.
 It is important to realize that the agents' true purpose is almost always to gather evidence against you.

 Federal Postal Inspectors, FBI Special Agents, IRS Criminal Investigation Division (CID) Agents and other federal law enforcement officers are highly skilled in eliciting damaging statements from subjects and targets.
 Their goal is typically to have the subject or target admit to wrongful conduct or falsely deny such conduct.

 You could easily make factual mistakes during your interview.
 What happens then?
 Maybe nothing, if you are dealing with an experienced agent who surmises that you are trying to tell the truth.
-But if the agent is inexperienced and unsure of your culpability or if you are not confirming his version of events, your mistakes can easily be interpreted as intentional falsehoods under Title 18, Section 1001 of the United States Code.
+But if the agent is inexperienced and unsure of your culpability or if you are not confirming his or her version of events, your mistakes can easily be interpreted as intentional falsehoods under federal law.